-We have reviewed the accompanying half-year financial report of Waypoint REITTrust (the Trust) and the entities it controlled during the half-year (together the Group), which comprises the Condensed consolidated balance sheet as at 30 June 2020, the Condensed consolidated statement of comprehensive income, Condensed consolidated statement of changes in equity and Condensed consolidated statement of cash flows for the half-year ended on that date, selected other explanatory notes and the directors of the Trustee's declaration.
+We have reviewed the accompanying half-year financial report of Waypoint REIT (the Company) and the entities it controlled during the half-year (together the Group), which comprises the Condensed consolidated balance sheet as at 30 June 2020, the Condensed consolidated statement of comprehensive income, Condensed consolidated statement of changes in equity and Condensed consolidated statement of cash flows for the half-year ended on that date, selected other explanatory notes and the directors' declaration.

-Directors of the Trustee's responsibility for the half-year financial report The directors of the Trustee of the Trust are responsible for the preparation of the half-year financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the directors of the Trustee determine is necessary to enable the preparation of the half-year financial report that gives a true and fair view and is free from material misstatement whether due to fraud or error.
+Directors' responsibility for the half-year financial report

+The directors of the Company are responsible for the preparation of the half-year financial report that gives a true and fair view in accordance with Australian Accounting Standards and the Corporations Act 2001 and for such internal control as the directors determine is necessary to enable the preparation of the half-year financial report that gives a true and fair view and is free from material misstatement whether due to fraud or error.